 Brand Books.
 Also known as Brand Guidelines or Style Guides.
 These are a complicated set of rules for mega brands such as Apple, Coca-Cola and FedEx that take years to develop and costs thousands, if not millions, of dollars.
 Right?
 Well, yes, those brands and others invest a lot of time and money creating comprehensive brand standards for their products and services and have entire teams of people responsible for governing and maintaining those standards.
 However, they did not start that way.
 Instead, as their companies were growing, they started with a set of simple rules that were easy to understand and follow.

-At Phase 3, we believe that all companies benefit from having a Brand Book, from the solo-preneur to the Fortune 500 company.
+At Phase 3, we believe that all companies benefit from having a Brand Book, from solo-preneurs working with small business branding agencies to Fortune 500 companies working with global agency conglomerates.
 Branding, and by extension Brand Books, serves an important purpose for any business for four key reasons.

 1. Tell a Better Story.